inmagik/magik-react-hooks/README.md

 5. A mixture of (2), (3) and (4)

   You can also specify a global encoder and key-based decoders, or any combination.
-Keep in mind that key-based decoders and encoders take priority over global `encode` and `decode` functions, and that the global `encode` and `decode` functions are not automatically memoized, while key-based ones are.
+Refer to the `TestComponent` defined in the example.

 The library ships with some common encoders and decoders, which are